BenjaminJonahZhang/scapi/doc/source/cpp_beta.rst

 Further Reading
 ---------------

-For furthre reading - refer to the extensive Java documentation.
+For further reading - refer to the extensive Java documentation.
 The c++ implementation usally follows the same concept except when language specific need required some change.